Andrew-code2020/ms3onlinecookbook/README.md

 - I used Materialize through out the project to deploy a mobile first design principle.
   - Website https://materializecss.com/
   - Features influenced
+    - Navbar
     - Header
     - Footer
     - Section
     - Navbar
-    - Alert Bar
-    - Form
+    - Forms
-    - Dropdown menu
+    - Select Option
     - Buttons

+- Google Fonts
-- Google Fonts I imported the text font Recursive from Google Fonts website https://fonts.google.com/
+  - I imported the text font Recursive from Google Fonts website https://fonts.google.com/
+  - I used this font because it was the same font as other recipe websites and therefore made my website feel familiar and readable to users

 - I copied the hero image idea in a similar way to the Jumbtron idea from our code along whiskey drop project with the code institute.
-I used Boostrap to copy the code and then modified it to fit the style of this project.
+I copied a Materialize card code to mimic a jumbotron.
 Reference to Github repository from code along project https://andrew-code2020.github.io/whiskeydrop/

 - I copied the icons from Font awesome https://fontawesome.com/ and used the CDN to implement them in the project.
-I then wrote custom code to style the icons and make them more responsive.
-The icon next to the code institute is not the true code institute icon it is a freely available icon in font awesome.
-I put that icon because I felt it accurately described the code institute in an icon.
+I then wrote custom css code to style the icons and make them more responsive.
+I did not use the materialize icons because they did not look as good as the font awesome icons.

-- I copied the card flip code from W3schools.com https://www.w3schools.com/howto/howto_css_flip_card.asp.
+- I copied the collapsible code from Materializecss.com https://materializecss.com/.
 I then customised it's functionality in my project.

-- I copied the toggle, show and hide, mouseenter, mouseleave code from jQuery https://jquery.com/.
+- I copied the initialization of the collapsible, sidenav and select form from https://materializecss.com/.
+I referred to jQuery https://jquery.com/ to help me get the interactivity of the site working effectively.
 I reviewed the lessons on jQuery in the Interactive Front Development Module to help me implement the features in this project.

 - I copied the footer design from https://dermomurphy.github.io/Dublin-360-CI/index.html and then customised it to fit my project.